Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 <a href="https://medium.com/quick-code/top-tutorials-to-develop-responsive-websites-using-bootstrap-4-c934172f3ebd" target="_blank">This article on Medium.com</a> has some good recommmendations for learning and practicing Bootstrap, too.
 Plus Googling stuff if need be.

-Much like HMTML & CSS themselves, learning Bootstrap wasn't really all *that* difficult.   [=
+Much like `HTML` & `CSS` themselves, learning Bootstrap wasn't really all *that* difficult.   [=

 <br><br>
-Getting the grid & container system down is the main thing -- and, of course, familiarizing yourself with all of the special pre-made classes for incorporating the Bootstrap CSS into your HMTL.
+Getting the grid & container system down is the main thing -- and, of course, familiarizing yourself with all of the special pre-made classes for incorporating the Bootstrap `CSS` into your `HMTL`.
 <a href="https://getbootstrap.com/docs/4.3/layout/overview/" target="_blank">Official Bootstrap - Overview, Containers, Responsiveness</a>
 <a href="https://getbootstrap.com/docs/4.3/layout/grid/" target="_blank">Official Bootstrap - Grid System</a>
-<a href="https://www.w3schools.com/bootstrap4/bootstrap_grid_basic.asp" target="_blank">W3Schools - Grid System</a>  (they cover containers on their '<a href="https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp" target="_blank">Getting Started</a>' page)
+<a href="https://www.w3schools.com/bootstrap4/bootstrap_grid_basic.asp" target="_blank">W3Schools - Grid System</a>
+--> (they cover containers on their '<a href="https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp" target="_blank">Getting Started</a>' page)

 <br><br>
 This is the key part for getting started: